Gridleee/R-learning-curve/README.md

 Power BI has a wide arrange of visualization possibilities, but they are quit limited.
 That's where my interest in R began.

-Now I know the posibilities of R, I'm even more driven to learn it.
+Now I know the possibilities of R, I'm even more driven to learn it.
 </p>